Numbness During Pregnancy – Causes and Remedies

 Although preventing numbness in the body is not possible during pregnancy, by making certain changes in your routine, you can feel better.
 Sleeping with the hands in an elevated position or using a wrist brace can prevent tingling sensation in your fingers and prevent swelling in the wrists.
 Maintaining the right posture when you sit, stand, or lie down can reduce the effect to a great deal.
 Also, wear comfortable shoes with a soft sole that is flat-heeled.
 It can relieve pressure on the legs and ward off numbness.

-Numbness and tingling sensation during pregnancy are normal and most often not a cause of concern.
+Numbness and tingling sensations during pregnancy are normal and most often not a cause of concern.
 Take the necessary precautions and consult your doctor if you don’t feel better.
 Have a healthy pregnancy!